18 June 2025

 As its name suggests, North Hobart’s Born In Brunswick has taken its cues from Melbourne coffee culture to create a light and airy space with a Scandi feel that is serious about its beans.

-Run by ex-Masterchef contestant Con Vailas and his best mate Ben Korkmaz, it serves blends from Melbourne roasters Industry beans.
+Run by ex-Masterchef contestant Con Vailas and his best mate Ben Korkmaz, it serves blends from Melbourne roasters Industry Beans.
 Its single-origin espresso, batch brew and pour-over filter coffee are on a rotating roster that represents a variety of roasters and origins.

 As well as excellent coffee guaranteed, the food here is locally sourced, sustainable and seasonal and its all-day brunch menu covers dishes like potato hash with celeriac and black sesame remoulade, fried egg and pecorino cheese; and crispy fried chicken burger with black pepper and mustard mayo, sugar loaf slaw and pickles on brioche.

+Head to Parklane Espresso when you’re exploring the cobblestones and old merchant buildings of Salamanca Place and in need of a caffeine fix.
 This niche purveyor of quality coffee is tucked off the square and packs a big punch for a small space; it also has a short but sweet food menu.

 Hobart’s favourite bakery is perched high up in the historic suburb of Battery Point.
-Make your way up to Jackman and McRoss via Kelly’s Steeps from Salamanca Place and duly reward yourself upon arrival.
+Make your way up to Jackman and McRoss via Kelly’s Steps from Salamanca Place and duly reward yourself upon arrival.

 You’ll find a huge range of freshly made cakes and pastries to choose from – think seasonal sweet Danishes, apple and cinnamon scrolls and classic jam tarts, and savoury pies, quiches and bagels.
 Enjoy alongside a cup of great coffee or a special brew – like a hot and spicy winter tonic with ginger, honey, turmeric and lemon.

-Surely Hobart’s most surprising – and welcome – coffee spot comes halfway up kunanyi/Mt Wellington.
+Surely Hobart’s most surprising – and welcome – coffee spot comes halfway up Kunanyi/Mt Wellington.
 Lost Freight is a shipping container cafe located at the Springs.

-You can get a really decent coffee here, or a matcha latte or hot blackcurrant, plus a selection of locally sourced savoury bites – from sausage rolls to pies and ham and cheese toasties – and sweets, like gluten-free chocolate brownies, jaffa creams and ginger nut cookies.
+You can get a really decent coffee here, or a matcha latte or hot blackcurrant, plus a number of locally sourced savoury bites – from sausage rolls to pies and ham and cheese toasties – and sweets, like gluten-free chocolate brownies, jaffa creams and ginger nut cookies.

 There’s room to cosy up inside and space to stretch out al fresco while you fuel up before a hike: from here you can set out on a number of short bushwalks including the 3.4-kilometre climb to the summit, The Springs to the Pinnacle.